DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/working-with-the-pom.md

     -   com.atlassian.maven.plugins
     -   maven-compiler-plugin
     The plugins offer numerous configuration options you can use to control the build environment for your project.
 For details on the configuration options, see [Using the AMPS Maven Plugin Directly](/server/framework/atlassian-sdk/using-the-amps-maven-plugin-directly-2818721.html).
 -   `httpPort` is the port that the plugin or product will listen to, if you would like to set the port in the POM please do so using the properties (set out below).
-Warning: If you set `<httpPort>` as a hardcoded value in the `<configuration>` you will be unable to dynamically input your own port using the -p (--http-port) option.
-It should look like the following:
+Warning: If you set the `<httpPort>` in the `<configuration>` section, then you won't be able to dynamically set your own port using the `-p` (or `-http-port`) option when you use `atlas-run` later.
+Instead, you should set it using the `<httpPort.value>` in the <properties> section as follows:

 ``` xml
 <?xml version="1.0" encoding="UTF-8"?>